Saipa F.C.

 Saipa Football Club (باشگاه فوتبال سايپا, Bashgah-e Futbal-e Saipa) is a football club from Tehran, Iran.
 The team is owned by SAIPA, an Iranian automobile manufacturer.
-The team has never had a large fanbase, despite some success.
-It is known to have one of the best youth academies in Iranian football and regularly promotes academy players to the first team.
+The team has never had a large fanbase.
 In the 2006–07 season, under the guidance of Ali Daei, Saipa won their only Persian Gulf Cup title.
 Saipa has also won the Azadegan League twice and the Hazfi Cup once.
 Saipa is the football club of the multisport Saipa Cultural and Athletic Corporation.

 History

 Early days

 In 1989, SAIPA Company decided to start its own football team.
 They purchased a team playing in the 4th division of Tehran's city league, and renamed it Saipa F.C.
 After back to back promotions starting in the first year, the Karaj based club was playing in the 2nd division by 1991.
 That same year they purchased the Shipping Department team's shares, and participated in the 1st division of Tehran's local league.
 In that year they won the Tehran city championship as well as the Tehran Super Cup, thus attaining the right to play in Iran's top league at the time, the Azadegan League.